StaticLLVM

 Returns

-if the IR contains no known dynamic patterns.false
+trueif the IR contains no known dynamic patterns.falseif any non-static signature (like@ijl_) is found.

 Behavior